 Bi-directional communication between the sensing platform and the HMI is provided via 802.11g (WiFi) [13].
 This design decision greatly facilitated vehicle integration.
-As a result, the only HMI connection that may be needed is to the vehicle's standard 12-volt power adapter, and the sensing platform requires only standard trailer-hitch power.
+As a result, the HMI laptop connections that are needed are the vehicle's standard 12-volt power adapter, and the Universal Serial Bus (USB) interface of the Canon digital camera [7].
 Hence, the total system is easily portable and can be installed on a wide range of vehicles.